alan-agius4/speedy-commit-msg-hook/README.md

 ## Rules

-The majority of the rules can be applied in any part of the confirguration.
+The majority of the rules can be applied in any part of the configuration.

 | Name               | Description                                                      | Type     | Section |
 |--------------------|------------------------------------------------------------------|----------|---------|